Find a Community

 Senior Volunteers Enjoy Better Quality of Life

 Another way to live your best life during retirement is volunteering.
 Sharing your time and talent with others has proven health benefits for older adults.
 They range from lower rates of depression to decreased risk for illnesses like heart disease and obesity.
-Read 3 Tips to Connect with Meaningful Volunteer Work During Retirement to find a nonprofit agency seeking volunteers near you.
+Read Stay Young at Heart by Volunteering After Retirement to learn more.

-If you have questions about senior living or would like to schedule a private tour of a Five Star Senior Living community, please call (853) 457-8271.
+If you have questions about senior living or would like to schedule a private tour of a Five Star Senior Living community, please contact us today.
 One of our experienced team members will be happy to help!

 Subscribe to the Five Star Blog